chenguo/franca-js/docs/query-write.md

 ## Update

-An update operation applies update operations to existing rows in a data resource.
+This operation applies update operations to existing rows in a data resource.

 Proposed format:
 ```json